Zangeti/TextureBase/README.md

 		},
 	}
 	```
-	Settings for an image accumulate along its path.<br/>
+	Different settings for an image accumulate along its path.<br/>
 	<br/>

 	**3. \_\_settings\_\_ Attributes can Overwrite each other Down a Path**